 The most common treatments for glaucoma are eye drops and, rarely, pills.
 Doctors use a number of different categories of eye drops to treat glaucoma.
 They either decrease the amount of fluid (aqueous humor) in the eye or improve its outward flow, and some do both.
 Sometimes doctors will prescribe a combination of eye drops.

 People using these medications should be aware of their purpose and potential side effects, which a medical professional should explain.
 Some side effects can be serious.
 If you are concerned, call your doctor immediately.

-For more details about the side effects of these medications, please see our factsheet on Glaucoma Treatments.
+For more details about the side effects of these medications, please see our publication on Glaucoma Treatment Options.

 Your doctor can decide which medications are best suited for you based on your individual case of glaucoma, medical history, and current medication regimen.

 Types of Medications

 This medication both reduces aqueous humor production and increases its outflow.
 Allergic reactions frequently occur with this class of medication.

 - Dipivefrin (Propine®)

 This type of medication works to lower eye (intraocular) pressure by reducing aqueous humor production and decreasing the rate at which the fluid flows into the eye.